cogment/cogment-doc/docs/reference/grpc.md

 -   names: The names of the statuses to request.
 If a name does not exist, it is ignored (i.e. it does not cause an error).

 If no names are requested, the reply will be empty.
-This can be used as a health check for the service.
+This can be used as a health/communication check for the service.

 The "*" name is always defined.
-It is not really a status in itself, but requests all _available_ statuses.
+It is not really a status in itself, but requests all _standard_ statuses.
-What it means for a status to be available depends on the service.
+What it means for a status to be standard depends on the service.
-Statuses with token values and undocumented names could be considered unavailable and need to be requested explicitly.
+Non-standard statuses need to be requested explicitly.

 Names that are usually defined: